Mdtr3002/hms-fe/README.md

-# Chung Ta Cung Tien Webpage
+# HMS Webpage

-This is the frontend repository of CTCT Webpage.
+This is the frontend repository of HMS Webpage.

 ---